iq1604/stock_prediction_model/README.md

 # Stock prediction model using RNN

-This notebook demonstrates the future price predcition of SBI stock using recurrent neural network (RNN) in tensorflow.
+This notebook demonstrates the future price prediction of SBI stock using recurrent neural network (RNN) in tensorflow.
 It also demonstrates a technique to identify the sudden attacks that occur in the stock prices and mitigate their impact on the stock prediction trends.